 - Witness testimony

-Also to determining liability, you’ll also have to prove that your head injury was a direct result of the accident, and not independent of it.
+Also to determine liability, you’ll also have to prove that your head injury was a direct result of the accident, and not independent of it.

 You probably also have questions about how much you’re entitled.
 The insurance adjuster responsible for overseeing your claim is the person who makes this determination.
 The amount will depend upon the extent of damages suffered.

-Circumstances that come under consideration when determining a settlement amount.
+Circumstances that come under consideration when determining a settlement amount are:

-- You have lost time from work or lost your ability to work
+- Whether you have lost time from work or lost your ability to work

 When a Settlement Amount Isn’t Enough